 • You can work with your freight forwarder to ensure the forwarder’s name is on the bill of lading.
 (However, be careful, as some large service providers such as forwarders and auditing agencies resell their data.)

-But then, it also means the assembly center will know who the component suppliers are, and what the end product is.
-So, as with manufacturers, you need to qualify them carefully.
-As we wrote above, a contract manufacturer will provide you with more control at this point.
+So, as with other manufacturers, you need to qualify the CM carefully.
+As we wrote above, a good CM will provide you with more control at this point.

 The concept of the ‘black box’ approach to manufacturing/assembly